pkmnfrk/megacorp/src/main/resources/assets/megacorp/quests_readme.txt

 For bigger examples, check inside the MegaCorp .jar file (it's actually a ZIP file, so you can open it with 7-Zip or your favourite program), and look in the assets/megacorp/quests folder.

+One other thing: You can also use this to override existing quests if you want to tweak the properties.
+The biggest use of this might be to add a server command to a built in quest.
+In this case, you only need to specify the properties you want to change:

+{
+  "id": "letthemeatcake",
+  "command": "/do something"
+}

+You may find the /megacorp dumpQuests command useful, to find which quests exist (since many of them are automatically generated based on loaded mods).

 If you're having trouble, come swing by the Discord, where we can help you out!

 https://discord.gg/JvjaWtu